 The Reproductive Behavioral Health Rotation emphasizes training in assessment, diagnosis, and treatment of mood and behavior disorders, and psychosocial contributors to reproductive health risks and disorders.
 The intern will provide assessment, consultation, and brief treatment for patients presenting for a variety of issues related to reproductive health.
-Interns will provide consult and liaison services to the Ryan Center on Mondays, and have the opportunity to provide patients seen in the Ryan Center will also carry a small caseload of patients referred from OBG to address issues related to postpartum depression and/or anxiety, trauma, contraception and family planning, and fertility issues.
+The intern will carry a caseload of patients referred from the Department of Obstetrics and Gynecology.
+Referral issues include but are not limited to postpartum depression and/or anxiety, trauma, contraception and family planning, and infertility.
 The intern provides ongoing consultation to obstetrics and gynecology providers about shared patients and the psychosocial contributors to their reproductive health and wellness.
-The intern will receive weekly individual supervision and participate in multidisciplinary team meeting three times a month.
-Monthly didactics are provided and include topics such as trauma-informed care, gender-responsive services, psychosocial aspects of abortion, abortion ethics, end of life issues, sexuality and relationships, and cognitive-behavioral methods used in oncology.
-The intern is also expected to attend weekly OBG Grand Rounds.
-This rotation may also be appropriate for Child interns who are interested in obtaining experience with adolescents and emerging adults.
+The intern will receive weekly individual supervision and participate in a weekly multidisciplinary team meeting.